 What Happens If I Can't Pay My Mortgage Anymore?

-This means that if your home went down in value or if you borrowed the entire cost of the home that you could end up owing money on your home after it is sold.
+It means that if your home went down in value or if you borrowed the entire cost of the home that you could end up owing money on your home after it is sold.
 This can have a lasting effect on your credit.

 If you are having a difficult time making your payments, you should contact your mortgage company right away to see if there are any programs that may be able to help you.
 You may be able to qualify for a temporary payment reduction or to refinance for a lower payment depending on where you live, and if you are past due on the loan or not.
 If you finance the loan so that it is longer, you can lower your monthly payment, but this does increase the amount of interest you will pay over the life of the payment.

 You may also want to consider a short sale instead of just handing your home over to the bank.
-This may be the best way to deal with the debt.
+It may be the best way to deal with the debt.
 In a short sale, the bank agrees to forgive the amount that you still owe on the home.
 It can be tricky to work out with the bank, but may be worth it.

 In addition to asking the bank for help, you may need to find ways to increase your income to help fix your situation.
 Taking on a second job and building up an emergency fund can help fix these issues.
 If it is a temporary income issue, like losing your job, working a few temporary jobs can help you stay in your home and avoid falling behind.
 You may want to be creative in raising money, getting a roommate may be an option depending on your circumstances.

 If you are having a difficult time making payments because the interest rate adjusted up, then it is time to refinance your adjustable rate mortgage.
 You may be able to lower your monthly payment by lowering your interest rate.
 Plus locking in an interest rate can prevent this from happening to you again.
-If this is not the case, but you have an ARM, you should take the steps to refinance your mortgage now.
+If this is not the case, but you have an ARM, you should take steps to refinance your mortgage now.

 What Can I Do to Prevent This from Happening?